Bahaya Ear Candle untuk Membersihkan Telinga

 How Ear Candling Supposedly Works

 Ear candles are hollow cones typically made of fabric soaked in beeswax or paraffin.
 During the procedure, the narrow end of the candle is inserted into the ear canal while the wider end is lit.
 Proponents believe that as the candle burns, it creates a vacuum that draws earwax and impurities out of the ear canal.
-They also believe this process can alleviate a variety of ailments, including earaches, sinus congestion, and vertigo, while promoting relaxation and improving overall health.
+They also claim this process can alleviate earaches, sinus congestion, vertigo, and promote relaxation.

 The Controversy Surrounding Ear Candles